The Basset Hound Club of

 Each of our vehicles is equipped with at least one dog crate and we have adequate crate space to evacuate all our dogs at one time if necessary.
 Extra crates and ex-pens are also stored outside our home in storage bins.
 They might be necessary if we anticipated an extended evacuation.

 As most of us learned in school, practicing for emergencies is important.
-We went through frequent fire drills and other emergency drills every year.
+We went through frequent fire drills and other emergency drills at least every year.
 Unfortunately most of us never think of practicing at home.
 If you had to evacuate your family and all your animals right now could you do it in a very short period of time?
 You can only answer that question if you have actually practiced evacuating.
 Give it a try and see how well you do.
 You’ll also discover ways to improve on your evacuation plan.

 Again this is only meant as an example of an emergency kit and emergency preparation.
 You may find a better way to fit your situation.
 The most important thing is to adequately prepare and practice before there is an emergency.
 We hope you never need your supplies and plan.